Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 How do malicious browser extensions get installed on your computer?

 Adware extensions can get into computer systems in various ways.
 The most common scenario is that we install them voluntarily.
 Usually, these add-ons are distributed through legitimate and official marketplaces.
 Over 30 malicious extensions were recently removed from the official Chrome Web Store by Google.
 They were downloaded 75 million times.
 Other times, malicious browser extensions invade users’ computers with illegally downloaded content from dubious websites or simply through malvertising.
-Potentially unwanted programs, such as the Wave browser virus, can sometimes install malicious plug-ins, too.
+Potentially unwanted programs can sometimes install malicious plug-ins, too.

 The dangers of malicious browser extensions